 Cheating is defined as giving, receiving, or using unauthorized information on a test, or submitting duplicate work for individual assignments.
-Students involved in cheating will receive a zero (0) for the assignment and an unsatisfactory conduct grade for the class in which cheating occurred.
+Students involved in cheating will receive a zero (0) for the assignment.
 A disciplinary consequence may also be assigned to the student.